Tucson, AZ Car Shipping: 2026 Costs & Routes

 Flexible pickup & delivery

-If you can shift pickup or delivery by a few days, especially to mid‑week, carriers can slot your car into existing routes and avoid weekend surcharges.
-This flexibility lets them optimize loads and pass the savings to you.
+If you can shift pickup or delivery by a few days, carriers can fit your load into existing routes and avoid dead‑head trips, which translates into cheaper quotes.
+Use the flexibility to choose mid‑week dates for the best savings.

 3